Bearer/bearer/README.md

   Download the archive file for your operating system/architecture from [here](https://github.com/Bearer/bearer/releases/latest/).

   Unpack the archive, and put the binary somewhere in your $PATH (on UNIX-y systems, /usr/local/bin or the like).
 Make sure it has permission to execute.

+  To update Bearer when using the binary, download the latest release and overwrite your existing installation location.
 </details>
 <br/>